-A good project plan provides the following:
+A good project plan, when boiled down to a work breakdown structure, provides the following:

 - A roadmap for the team